maswwyn/InspiroBot/README.md

 ## License

 This project is licensed under the MIT License.
-See the (LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, feel free to contact the project owner at (maswwyn24@gmail.com)
+For any questions or suggestions, feel free to contact the project owner at [maswwyn24@gmail.com].